Work Zone Mobility and Safety Program

 Work Zone Training Examples and Resources

 Section 630.1008(d) of the Work Zone Safety and Mobility Rule specifies that agencies require appropriate training and periodic training updates for personnel involved in the development, design, implementation, operation, inspection, and enforcement of work zone related transportation management and traffic control.
-More information about training can be found in Implementing the Rule on Work Zone Safety and Mobility.
+More information can be found in Implementing the Rule on Work Zone Safety and Mobility.

 Webinar on Work Zone Training Programs - held on February 1, 2012